davidwarnerlatest-hub/Pakistan-Top-Universities/README.md

 # Pakistan Top Universities - Chrome Extension

-A simple and modern Chrome Extension (Manifest V3) that displays basic information about the top 25 universities in Pakistan.
+A simple and modern Chrome Extension (Manifest V3) that displays basic information about the top <a href="https://studyvillas.com">universities in Pakistan</a>
+.

 ## Features